drduh/macOS-Security-and-Privacy-Guide/README.md

 Wi-Fi networks continuously broadcast a **service set identifier (SSID)** which allows devices to passively scan for previously-connected networks. **Hidden** networks do not transmit an SSID and devices send a probe with the SSID to connect, which can reveal metadata.
 Avoid using [hidden networks](https://support.apple.com/guide/security/wi-fi-privacy-with-apple-devices-sec31e483abf/web#sec059998a98).

-Set a [private Wi-Fi address](https://support.apple.com/en-gb/guide/mac-help/mchlb1cb3eb4/mac) to reduce tracking.
+Set a [private Wi-Fi address](https://support.apple.com/guide/mac-help/use-a-private-wi-fi-address-on-mac-mchlb1cb3eb4/mac) to reduce network tracking.

 Set wireless network security to [WPA3](https://en.wikipedia.org/wiki/WPA3#WPA3).
 Follow [Apple guidance](https://support.apple.com/102766) to set recommended settings for routers and access points.